GK-Hynes/postgresql-notes/README.md

 - Steps can be automated
 - Can support websites and apps

-Compare:

-- Tabs = tables
-- Columns = columns
-- Rows = rows

 ## PostgreSQL

-Free (open source)
+PostgreSQL is a free and open-source relational database management system.

+Benefits:

+- Open source
-Widely used on the internet
+- Widely used on the internet
-Corss-platform
+- Cross-platform

 ## pgAdmin